viczam/makeen-hapi/readme.md

 >     package.json
 ```

 #### Step 2.
-Define todo package main entities and their data schema
+Define todo plugin main entities and their data schema

 We will be working with items and item lists thus we have Item and List entities.